cowprotocol/services/playground/README.md

 ## Quickstart

 1. Clone this repo.
-2. Change directory to `playground`.
+2. It is expected that this is from from a `devcontainer` in VSCode, or a similar environment.
 3. Configure the stack by editing the `.env.example` file and renaming it to `.env`. **NOTE**: RPC demand is very high, for optimal performance, use a local node.
 The stack was tested with `reth` on `mainnet`.
 4. Run `docker-compose -f docker-compose.fork.yml up -d`.
-5. Configure Rabby Wallet to use the RPC endpoint at `http://localhost:8545` (for `mainnet`, or your network of choice).
+5. Configure Rabby Wallet (or see [metamask specific notes](#metamask)) to use the RPC endpoint at `http://localhost:8545` (for `mainnet`, or your network of choice).
-6. Configure Rabby Wallet to use a test account (any of the first 10 accounts from the test mnemonic will do).
+6. Configure your wallet to use a test account (any of the first 10 accounts from the test mnemonic will do).

 **NOTE**: By default, `anvil` will set the balances of the first 10 accounts to 10000 ETH.
 The wallet configuration is: